WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

   - `componentDidUpdate()`

-* **Destruction / Unmounting** e.g. What needs to happen when we're done with the component?
+* **Destruction / Unmounting**: For example, what needs to happen when we're done with the component?
 Method:
   - `componentWillUnmount()`

 <aside class="notes">

 **Talking Points**:

-- Aagin, react components' lifecycle events fall into three broad categories, as seen here.
+- Again, React components' lifecycle events fall into three broad categories, as seen here.

 - Error handling- `componentDidCatch()` method is called when there is an error in a lifecycle method, when rendering, or in the constructor of child components.